0xVienna/Celery/README.md

 6. Press the play button

 # How to update Celery exploit
-1 (for older Celery releases).
-If you don't have or haven't used Celery Installer, you have to DELETE EVERYTHING IN THE CELERY FOLDER, then download the new release here[https://0xvienna.github.io/Celery]
+1 (for older Celery releases) If you don't have or haven't used Celery Installer, you have to DELETE EVERYTHING IN THE CELERY FOLDER, then download the new release here[https://0xvienna.github.io/Celery]
 2. Run the Celery Installer (CeleryInstaller.exe)
 3. If it says up to date, you are good to go, else just update it from there.